November 7th - Pomona, California -

 "I'm ready for my party!"

-kept us entertained all night with her nearly overhand throws down the lane.
-We didn't look too close, but there may have been a few broken pieces of wood.
+she kept us all entertained.
+We didn't look too close, but I can't imagine she walked away from that lane without a few broken pieces of wood.

 Our very last Budweiser inventory!!!